rfuzzo/MWSE/docs/source/types/tes3combatSession.md

 ### `selectedAction`
 <div class="search_terms" style="display: none">selectedaction</div>

-The next action.
+The current combat action, until the next AI decision.
+This can be changed to affect what the AI is doing in the short term.
 From observed behavior, this roughly maps to:

 Value | Behavior
 ----- | ---------